This page is sponsored by:

 biography

-Born Harry Albershart in Indiana in September 1909, Allan 'Rocky' Lane had been a photographer, model, and stage actor by the time he was 20 years old.
+Allan Lane Born Harry Albershart in Mishawaka, Indiana, on September 22, 1909, as a youth Allan 'Rocky' Lane grew up in Michigan but often spent summers in at his uncle's ranch in New Mexico where he developed an affinity for horses.
+As he matured, he briefly attended Notre Dame, playing football for the school.
+He drifted away from his studies and had been a photographer, model, and stage actor by the time he was 20 years old.
 In 1929, the handsome Lane was spotted by Fox Film Corporation (later 20th Century Fox) talent scouts and was signed to a contract.
-His first film role for Fox was as a romantic lead opposite June Collyer in the 1929 release Not Quite Decent, which is now a lost film.
-Lane made several other films at Fox but then jumped ship to Warner Bros.
-However, while at Warner his career floundered, and after a number of bit parts he left films in the early 1930s.
-By 1936, Lane returned to films and to 20th Century Fox, taking supporting roles in the drama Laughing at Trouble and the Shirley Temple vehicle Stowaway.
-After several more supporting roles at Fox, Lane longed for a starring role; therefore, he took the lead in a Republic Pictures short feature titled The Duke Comes Back (1937).
+His first film role for Fox was as a romantic lead in the 1929 drama Not Quite Decent (1929; with June Collyer), which is now a lost film.
+Lane made several other films at Fox but left for greener pastures at Warner Bros.
+Studio.
+However, while at Warner Bros. his career floundered, and after a number of bit parts he left films in 1932 to play football for a fledgling team in Cincinnati, Ohio.
+By 1936, Lane returned to films and to 20th Century Fox, taking supporting roles in the drama Laughing at Trouble (1936; with Jane Darwell) and the Shirley Temple vehicle Stowaway (1936; with Robert Young and Alice Faye).
+After several more supporting roles at Fox, Lane longed for a starring role; therefore, he took the lead in a Republic Pictures short feature titled The Duke Comes Back (1937; with Heather Angel).

 LEFT: Lane with his horse Black Jack.
-CENTER: Late 1940s Republic photo.
 RIGHT: Late 1930s RKO still

 Although Allan Lane is primarily known as a western actor, he appeared in only a handful of westerns until the 1940s.
-After stints at Fox and Warner Bros., Lane did a number of films at RKO in the late 1930s, often appearing in crime dramas.
-But as his career had gone south in the early 1930s, Lane's career again began to slide badly.
-He then went to Republic and stayed there for the remainder of his film career.
+After stints at Fox and Warner Bros., Lane did a number of films at RKO in the late 1930s, often appearing in crime dramas such as Crime Ring (1938; with Clara Blandick) and Twelve Crowded Hours (1939; with Lucille Ball).
+But as his career had gone south in the early 1930s, Lane's career again began to slide.
+He went to Republic in 1940 and stayed there for the remainder of his film career, finding his niche in westerns including the 12-chapter serial King of the Mounties (1942).
 Lane's personal life proved to be as tumultuous as his film career.
 He was married twice, but neither marriage lasted long.
 His marriage to first wife Gladys survived for a few years.
-He married his second wife, actress Sheila Ryan, in 1945 but the union dissolved just weeks later.
+He married his second wife, actress Sheila Ryan, after a brief courtship in October 1945 but the union dissolved just weeks later.
 Ryan went on to marry another western actor, Pat Buttram, in 1951.

 Laughing at Trouble (1936)